Europa League qualifying: how it stands, how it works

 The UEFA Europa League is undergoing a major revamp in 2021/22.
 The group stage has been reduced from 48 to 32 teams and there will be additional knockout round play-offs prior to the round of 16.

-If teams come through the play-offs, they will line up in the 32-team group stage alongside 22 clubs transferring from the UEFA Champions League.
+If teams come through the play-offs, they will line up in the 32-team group stage alongside ten clubs transferring from the UEFA Champions League and 12 automatic qualifiers.
 Defeated teams in the UEFA Europa League play-offs transfer to the UEFA Europa Conference League group stage.
 Alashkhert's progress to the UEFA Europa League play-offs means they will be the first club from Armenia to take part in the group stage of one of UEFA's senior club competitions.Full season calendar

 Third qualifying round